Woodlouse

 Woodlice are terrestrial isopods in the suborder Oniscidea.
 Their name is derived from being often found in old wood, and from louse, a parasitic insect, although woodlice are neither parasitic nor insects.
+Other common names include slater, sow bug, and wood pig, common names varying widely by region.

-Woodlice evolved from marine isopods which are presumed to have colonised land in the Carboniferous, though the oldest known fossils are from the Cretaceous period.
-This makes them unusual among the crustaceans, being one of the few lineages to have transitioned into a fully terrestrial environment.
+Woodlice are suggested to have colonised land during the late Paleozoic based on molecular clock analysis, though the oldest known fossils are from the mid-Cretaceous period around 100 million years ago.

 Woodlice have many common names and although often referred to as terrestrial isopods, some species live semiterrestrially or have recolonised aquatic environments like those of the genus Ligia.
 Woodlice in the families Armadillidae, Armadillidiidae, Eubelidae, Tylidae and some other genera can roll up into a roughly spherical shape (conglobate) as a defensive mechanism or to conserve moisture; others have partial rolling ability, but most cannot conglobate at all.

+Woodlice are primarily detritivorous, and are a major contributor to the humification process by breaking down litter via ingestion.
+By reingesting their own faeces (coprophagy) they gain more nutrients from poor-quality leaf litter and increase the rate at which plant debris are transformed in humus.

-Woodlice have a basic morphology of a segmented, dorso-ventrally flattened body with seven pairs of jointed legs, and specialised appendages for respiration.
+Woodlice have a basic morphology of a segmented, dorso-ventrally flattened body with seven pairs of jointed legs, and have some or all five pairs of their pleopods (swimming legs) adapted for respiration.
 Like other peracarids, female woodlice carry fertilised eggs in their marsupium, through which they provide developing embryos with water, oxygen and nutrients.
 The immature young hatch as mancae and receive further maternal care in some species.
 Juveniles then go through a series of moults before reaching maturity.
-Mancae are born with six segments and gain an additional one after their first molt.
+Mancae are born with six pereon (thoracic) segments and gain an additional one after their first molt.